mighty-gerbils/gerbil/doc/tutorials/ensemble.md

 registry and one for the httpd we are going to run; we will not grant any capabilities to the servers.

-Here is the usage of the `gerbil ensmeble ca cert` tool:
+Here is the usage of the `gerbil ensemble ca cert` tool:
 ```
 $ gerbil ensemble ca help cert
 Usage: gxensemble ca cert [command-option ...] <server-id> [<capabilities>]